rvolz/BicBucStriim/README.md

 Status
 ------

 BiBucStriim is under development.
-Version 0.5.0 of BicBucStriim
+Version 0.5.0 of BicBucStriim:

 * displays the 30 most recent titles on the index page
 * provides a listing of all books